rhit-spiottdj/Mutation-Testing-Capstone/README.md

 ## Setup
 Run the following command:
-pip install pyyaml miniauth progressbar progressbar2 libcst
+pip install pyyaml miniauth progressbar progressbar2 libcst fastmcp

 ## To Run
 cd into the PythonTester folder and run "python Main.py" with any desired arguments